ATENCION PRIMARIA EN SALUD (APS)

-APS (website offline at this time) is a non-profit organization founded by Dr. Saul Contreras and established to improve the availability and quality of primary health care.
+Since 1999, World Community has been directing funds ($10 - $12,000 per year) to support APS in Nicaragua.
+APS is a non-profit organization designed to improve the availability and quality of primary health care.
 Currently, 250 community health workers provide service to 195 rural Nicaraguan communities.
-The program is currently coordinated by

 Aiming to build an alternative health care system grounded in community-based preventative and curative primary health care services, APS: